40 Spots to Find Dazzling Fall Colors with Expert Tips, Local Destinations, and a Leaf Hunt Printable

 Gorgeous hiking trails surround this large nature center with live animals and neat nature-themed activities.

-Fall Leaf Guide Download
+Fall Leaf Hunt Download

 There’s nothing more fun for little autumn explorers than searching for colorful leaves!
 Our handy leaf guide illustrates all the common leaves found in the Midwest to take along on your adventure, similar to that of a scavenger hunt.
 It’s perfect for a walk around the neighborhood or in the forest preserve.
 Try to find all the leaves on the page!